CardSorting/DreamBeeSQL/src/schema/docs/STRATEGY_SUMMARY.md

 ## Executive Summary

 The NOORMME schema discovery system has been successfully refactored from a monolithic architecture to a modern, modular, factory/dialect-based system.
-This transformation eliminates all placeholders, provides database-specific optimizations, and establishes a foundation for easy extension to new database dialects.
+This transformation eliminates all placeholders, provides database-specific optimizations, and establishes a clean, extensible foundation for new database dialects.

 ## Strategic Objectives Achieved